The optimum shaft coupling for your application

 What are the basic types of shaft couplings?

+The basic types of shaft couplings can be divided into rigid, flexible, and elastic couplings.
+A rigid coupling connects two shafts together in a form-fitting manner.
+It does not allow for misalignment compensation and transmits torque with absolutely no play.
+This coupling is ideal when precise alignment of the shafts is necessary.
+A flexible coupling is designed to be movable and compensates for minor misalignments.
+This reduces stress on bearings and shafts and allows the entire drive train to run more smoothly.
+Flexible couplings are particularly important when there are tolerances in the structure or thermal expansion needs to be compensated for.
 The elastic coupling is a special type of flexible coupling.
-It uses elastic materials such as rubber, plastic, or spring steel, which deform under load.
+It uses elastic materials such as rubber, plastic or spring steel, which deform under load.
 This not only compensates for misalignments, but also dampens shocks and vibrations.
 Elastic couplings are preferably used where sensitive components need to be protected and noise reduced.
-These include spring couplings and spring disc couplings, which are used in many areas such as mechanical engineering and other drive solutions.
+These include spring couplings and spring disc couplings, which are used in many areas such as mechanical engineering and for sensitive measuring tasks.

 Designs